cvlab-epfl/gecco/gecco-torch/README.md

 1. This code does not implement all features of the JAX version:
     * No ODE sampler
     * No log-likelihood computation
+    * No validation on benchmarks like the JAX codebase does
 2. Training in 16bit precision eventually diverges.
 It is much faster (4-8x) than full 32bit precision so until the issue is addressed, I suggest training in 16bit until divergence and then resuming in 32 bit precision.
+    * As a result the PyTorch checkpoints are under-trained.
+We will release improved versions soon.